Guided tour of the Teide Observatory especially for families

 This trip is a perfect opportunity to spend a day at the weekend completely differently with your family by getting an up-close look at this important scientific centre, which is on your doorstep.

 On our guided tour of the Teide Observatory for families:

 - You and you family will be introduced to the importance of the sky in the Canary Islands, the Teide Observatory telescopes and the different projects of the Canary Islands Institute of Astrophysics.

 - You and your children will participate in an astrophysics workshop, held in the Teide Observatory visitors centre, where we shall explain in a fun and enjoyable way what astrophysics is and how the astrophysicists in the Teide Observatory conduct their research.

 - You will cherish the look of amazement on your children’s faces when they see the sunspots and solar flares through our two solar telescopes.
 Afterwards, when you are in the car on the way home, you can all talk about the experience that you have just shared!

 - As a family, you will experience the same feeling of amazement inside the nocturnal telescope when you find out how it works and discover the impressive story behind each of its parts.

-- Visit the world's most important solar Observatory in family
+- Visit the world’s most important solar observatory with your family

 - Explore the inside of a nocturnal telescope with your family